 Alfentanil is a short-acting opioid analgesic commonly compared to fentanyl, a medication that is ubiquitous in the hospital setting along with remifentanil and sufentanil.
 It is approved by the FDA as an anesthetic agent in adults and children 12 years and older who are undergoing general anesthesia and monitored anesthesia care.
 The use of alfentanil is limited to certain settings and situations; much of the literature surrounds its use in operating rooms for surgical procedures, for procedural sedation, and during rapid sequence intubation.
 Because of its short half-life, its use outside of these settings is limited.

-In a randomized, controlled clinical trial involving patients who underwent an abdominal hysterectomy, alfentanil administered by the epidural route was found to be equivalent to the intravenous route for control of postoperative pain.
+In a randomized, controlled clinical trial involving patients who underwent an abdominal hysterectomy, the research showed that alfentanil administered by the epidural route was equivalent to the intravenous route for control of postoperative pain.
 This study used the same doses: a loading dose of 15 mcg/kg, followed by an infusion of 18 micrograms/kg/hour.
 Both routes had similar rates of analgesia; however, analgesia occurred earlier in the intravenously treated group.
 Of note, the only vital sign abnormalities reported were in the intravenous group, respiratory depression was observed after administration of the loading dose, and mean plasma concentration was higher in the intravenous group at 60 minutes.

 A randomized, double-blind, three-arm trial studied the pharmacokinetics and pharmacodynamics of alfentanil, fentanyl, and sufentanil given with propofol in total intravenous anesthesia for patients undergoing coronary artery bypass surgery.
-The investigators reported mean times for a decrease in plasma concentration and the mean time until endotracheal tube extubation.
+The investigators reported mean times for a decrease in plasma concentration and the mean timeframe until endotracheal tube extubation.
 All three drugs, alfentanil, fentanyl, and sufentanil, took similar amounts of time to decrease to a 50% plasma concentration after administration (102, 92, and 69 minutes, respectively).
 Alfentanil and sufentanil decreased to an 80% plasma concentration faster than fentanyl (310 and 329 compared to 494 minutes, respectively).
 Patients who received alfentanil or sufentanil had a shorter time until endotracheal extubation than fentanyl.